-Confirm your Advocacy activities using the CIP Management Tool.
-The form includes a section titled “Attestations” where you confirm that you have fulfilled this requirement.
-You don’t have to wait until the end of the fiscal year.
+Confirm your Advocacy activities in your year-end annual report.
+This form includes a section titled “Attestations” where you confirm that you have fulfilled this requirement.

 - Find Your State Officials

-- Mass Cultural Council Staff – Any Mass Cultural Council CIP or Communications staff will be happy to brainstorm with you about ways to meet your advocacy requirement.
+- Mass Cultural Council Staff – Any Mass Cultural Council CIP or Public Affairs staff will be happy to brainstorm with you about ways to meet your advocacy requirement.

 - MASSCreative, an organization committed to lobbying the state on behalf of culture in Massachusetts.